HIV is an infection that can be, among other ways, transmitted during sex.

 - During pregnancy, childbirth and breastfeeding if the mother has HIV

-In Sweden, the most common way of transmitting the virus is through unprotected anal and vaginal sex.
-HIV can be passed on through oral sex between mouth and penis, but this is not very common.
+In Sweden, the most common way HIV is transmitted is through unprotected anal and vaginal sex.
+HIV may be passed on through oral sex from penis to mouth, but this is not very common.
 As the HIV virus is found in sperm, it is often when sperm has been involved in oral sex that the virus is passed on.
-A small proportion of all reported cases in Sweden have been transmitted through oral sex.
+A small proportion of all cases in Sweden are reported to have been transmitted through oral sex.
+That being said, a growing number of HIV researchers question whether HIV really is transmitted via oral sex.
 Generally speaking, HIV is a virus that is not transmitted particularly easily, but it’s impossible to be certain if or when it will be passed on.
 It is, however, difficult to talk about risk in percentages, as the risk of transmission depends on all kinds of different factors.
 For example, susceptibility to HIV increases considerably if you are carrying an untreated STI.

-Remember that HIV cannot be passed on through undamaged skin.
-Contact such as fondling, cuddling and deep kissing are therefore not dangerous, provided no open wounds are involved.
-You can also use the same toilet, swim, have a sauna and sleep together (and we mean sleep!) without passing on HIV.
+HIV cannot be passed on through undamaged skin.
+Therefore, contact such as fondling, cuddling, and deep kissing are not a risk, provided no open wounds are involved.
+You can also share glasses and cutlery, use the same toilet, swim, have a sauna and sleep together (and we mean sleep!) without passing on HIV.

 No one has caught HIV from a blood transfusion in Sweden since 1985, when all donated blood started being tested.

 Condoms provide effective protection against transmitting HIV.
 A condom worn correctly during anal and vaginal sex means that all parties can enjoy the sex without worrying about catching or passing on HIV.
-During oral sex between penis and mouth, the risk of transmission can be reduced by avoiding getting sperm in your mouth.
-If you want to be even more safe, you are of course welcome to use a condom during oral sex too.
-The risk of catching HIV during oral sex between a vagina or an anus and a mouth is virtually non existent, provided no blood is involved.
+During oral sex between penis and mouth, the risk of transmission can be reduced by avoiding sperm in the mouth.
+The risk of catching HIV during oral sex between a vagina or an anus and a mouth is virtually non-existent, provided no blood is involved.
 Read more about safer sex under the Better Sex tab.

 A conventional HIV test is a blood test taken from the crook of the arm.
-The test results come in 7-10 days.
-You agree with the clinic how you want to be informed, but the clinics generally prefer telling you face to face.
+The test results normally come in 7 days.
+You agree with the clinic on how you want to be informed, but the clinics generally prefer to contact you only in case of a positive result, which means if you haven’t heard from them within a week, you don’t have HIV.
+If you feel uncomfortable with this, insist on having your test result face-to-face.

-With the rapid test, the blood sample is taken from the finger and you get a result within either one or 15-20 minutes.
-So you have to be prepared to get an answer when you go to the clinic to get tested.
-Remember that it can take up to three months before HIV can be detected even in a test with rapid result.
-So it’s only the waiting time between the sample and result that is speeded up, you don’t have to wait 7-10 days to get the results.
-Venhälsan, The Gay Mens Health Clinic in Stockholm, along with a couple of other clinics currently offers testing with quick results.
+With the rapid test, the blood sample is taken from your finger and you get a result within either 1-15 minutes.
+So, you have to be prepared to get an answer when you go to the clinic to get tested.
+Venhälsan, The Gay Men’s Health Clinic in Stockholm, along with a couple of other clinics currently offers testing with quick results.
 Getting tested is an excellent opportunity to talk about safer sex and get answers to any questions you may have.

 Thanks to effective antiretroviral drugs, a person who starts treatment today can bring down their virus levels so much that they aren’t even measurable.
-When the virus levels are so low there is also less risk of HIV being transmitted to others, which can bring extra peace of mind for people in a relationship with someone who doesn’t have the virus.
-Do keep in mind that the viral load changes over time, just because the viral load was low at the last check up, it does not mean that is is low now.
-A regular infection like a cold or an untreated STI may increase your viral load.
+When the virus levels are so low there is also no risk of HIV being transmitted to others, which can bring extra peace of mind for people in a relationship with someone who doesn’t have the virus.